AuroSubra/ourRhex_Design/README.md

 # ourRhex_Design
 Design and simulation files for the ourRhex project

-CAD package to be used : FreeCAD (since we want this product'stack open source) onshape would be better for all of us to access it?
+CAD package to be used : FreeCAD (since we want this product'stack open source) Onshape is also to be used for easier access